Lauri Dalla Valle: Crewe

 He re-joined Crewe in December 2014, signing a contract until June 2016.
 Dalle Valle was released by Crewe at the end of the 2015–16 season.

 Zemun

 In August 2017 he joined newly promoted Serbian SuperLiga side FK Zemun.
-He made his debut in the 2017–18 Serbian SuperLiga on 26 August 2017, in the 7th round in a home game against FK Bačka Bačka Palanka in a home draw 1–1.
+He made his debut in the 2017–18 Serbian SuperLiga on 26 August 2017, in the 7th round in a home game against OFK Bačka in a home draw 1–1.
 He debuted as an 82nd-minute substitute of Lithuanian striker Justas Lasickas.
 He was released on 1 November 2017.

 International career

 Dalla Valle's father is Italian, and consequently he is eligible to represent Italy at international level, but some have said that it is unlikely that he will opt for Italy, and Dalla Valle has represented the Finnish under-17 side in qualifying for the 2006 UEFA European Under-17 Football Championship.
 Dalla Valle, however, has since refused to play for the Finnish under-21 side team in the 2011 European Championship qualification.
 U21 manager Markku Kanerva and the A national team coach Stuart Baxter criticised the decision.
 Stuart Baxter was supposed to invite Dalla Valle to Finland national football team training camp in January 2009, but Liverpool forbid him to join based on club obligations.